 On April 9, 2018, the U.S. Department of Treasury and the IRS approved Opportunity Zones for: American Samoa; Arizona; California; Colorado; Georgia; Idaho; Kentucky; Michigan; Mississippi; Nebraska; New Jersey; Oklahoma; Puerto Rico; South Carolina; South Dakota; Vermont; Virgin Islands; and Wisconsin.
-The Treasury Department will be making additional designations of Opportunity Zones in the states that requested an extension of the March 21 due date for submission of nominations.
+The Treasury Department has made the final designations of Opportunity Zones in more states during June 2018.

 Use this interactive map to locate eligible zones in your state.